Red gram, Pigeonpea

 Zinc deficiency symptoms vary between species but several effects can be generalized.
-Many species show yellowing of leaves, often interveinal, that is main leaf veins remain green.
+Many species show yellowing of leaves, often interveinal (main leaf veins remain green).
 In some species, young leaves are the most affected, but in others both old and new leaves show the symptoms.
 New leaves are often smaller and narrower and have wavy margins.
 Over time, the chlorotic spots can turn a bronze color and necrotic spots may start to develop from the margins.
 In some crops, zinc-deficient leaves often have shortened internodes, so leaves are clustered on the stem (rosetting).
 Leaf deformation and reduced growth may occur, caused by restricted development of new leaves (dwarf leaves) and reduced internode length.

 Application of organic manure to the seedbed, or to the field a few days after transplanting reduces the odds of observing zinc deficiency.

-Products containing ZnSO4 can be spread in the nursery seedbed.
-Apply foliar sprays of Zinc Sulphate 0.2-0.5 % at weekly intervals (3 sprays) after noticing symptoms.
+Products containing ZnSO4 (2g/l of water) can be spread in the nursery seedbed to prevent deficiencies.
+Apply foliar sprays of Zinc Sulphate 0.2-0.5 % at weekly intervals or every 10 days (3 sprays) after noticing symptoms.
 Recommended rates of application depend on soil type and pH, and on the original concentrations of zinc in leaves.
 Soil applications can vary greatly depending on the parameters mentioned above but they are usually in the range of 5 to to 10 kg of zinc per hectare.
 Be aware that higher fertilization rates can lead to zinc toxicity.
 Seed coating with zinc is another way to make the micro-element available to plants.
 Alternatively, seeds or seedlings can be immersed in a 2−4% ZnO suspension before sowing or transplanting.